 The preface gives a brief insight into the paper presented.
 See Exhibit N. The preface usually ends with the acknowledgments.
 If you write acknowledgments only, simply entitle the page "Acknowledgments."

 Some writers like to add a page of dedication.
 If you use one, make it brief.
 It follows the approval page.
-See Turabian, 7th ed., pp. 386-87, for recommendations.
+See Turabian, 8th ed., p.
+379, for recommendations.

 MAIN BODY OF TEXT

 Chapters